Spin liquid mediated RKKY interaction: Example: The kagome antiferromagnet

-For a non-Bravais lattice, such as kagome, the hard constraint on the normalization of spins in Eq. \eqref{hconstraint} can only be fulfilled and simultaneously achieve the energy minimum in Eq. \eqref{egsmin} when the eigenvectors of the exchange matrix have the same weight on each site of the unit cell.
-Otherwise the expansion in terms of eigenvectors in Eq. \eqref{eigenexp} would require the lengths of spins within a unit cell to vary such that they were inversely proportional to the magnitude of the corresponding component of the susceptibility eigenvector to achieve the minimum energy in Eq. \eqref{egsmin} \cite{litvin1974}.
+For a non-Bravais lattice, such as kagome, the full classical constraint on spin normalisation can only be fulfilled by a spin configuration that simultaneously achieves the minimum energy at a $\vec Q$ where the eigenvectors of the susceptibility matrix have the same weight on each site of the unit cell.
+If the eigenvectors had different weights on each site this would require the lengths of spins within a unit cell to vary such that they were inversely proportional to the magnitude of the corresponding component of the susceptibility eigenvector in order to achieve the minimum energy.\cite{litvin1974}